Getting to Mantua

 - From Bergamo, take the airport bus to Bergamo station.

-- From Milan Linate, catch the bus to Milano Centrale station.
+- From Milan Linate, catch the bus (direct) or metro (two changes) to Milano Centrale station.

 - From Venice, take a bus to Venezia Mestre train station.